citelao/sensible/_sidequests/4-https.md

 > [The web] might not have taken off if it had been too difficult.

 He was probably right.
 </aside>

+In response, security specialists drafted "secure" variants of most Internet standards. <!-- thanks in a large part to the US relaxing strict export laws about encryption CITATION NEEDED -->

 ## Introducing HTTPS

-Most importantly, these experts introduced **a secure version of HTTP** ("HyperText Transfer Protocol"), the protocol you use for browsing the web.
-This protocol, **HTTPS** ("HTTP Secure"), protects traffic on the Internet by sending it as **cyphertext**: encrypted.
+Importantly for us, these standards included **a secure version of HTTP**, **HTTPS** ("HTTP Secure").

+HTTPS protects traffic on the Internet by sending it as **cyphertext**: encrypted.
 If everything works right, only you and your destination can read the contents.

-With HTTPS, you now have the *ability* to keep your content secure as it travels the Internet.
+With HTTPS, we now had the *ability* to keep your content secure as it traveled the Internet.

-For a long time HTTPS stayed in the background, but thanks to initiatives by Google, Let's Encrypt, the EFF, and many others, encrypted Internet traffic in the United States has nearly *doubled* over the last two years.
-Mozilla calls all of this work "[deprecating the insecure Internet](https://blog.mozilla.org/security/2015/04/30/deprecating-non-secure-http/)," and because of it, [over 50%](https://transparencyreport.google.com/https/overview?hl=en) of traffic on the Internet is encrypted today.
+For a long time, though, HTTPS languished, and most Internet communication remained insecure.
+But recently, thanks to initiatives by Google, Let's Encrypt, the EFF, and many others, encrypted Internet traffic in the United States nearly *doubled* between 2015 and 2018.
+Mozilla calls all of this work "[deprecating the insecure Internet](https://blog.mozilla.org/security/2015/04/30/deprecating-non-secure-http/)," and because of it, [over 90%](https://transparencyreport.google.com/https/overview?hl=en) of traffic on the Internet is encrypted today.
 That number [keeps going up](https://scotthelme.co.uk/alexa-top-1-million-analysis-august-2018/)<!-- TODO CITE -->, and it's the reason you can browse open wireless networks in relative peace.

+In fact, when I first wrote this article, only about 60% of Internet traffic was encrypted.

 ## The old Internet -- before HTTPS

-HTTPS makes your web browsing much safer because it protects against the **easiest and most dangerous attack possible on the Internet**: the man-in-the-middle attack.
+HTTPS makes your web browsing much safer because it protects against the **easiest and most dangerous direct attack possible on the Internet**: the man-in-the-middle attack.

 <aside class="sidenote">
 There is no direct citation for this statement.
 However, the vulnerabilities listed in essays (explaining the need for HTTPS) from Google {% cite basques %}, the government {% cite mill_2014 %}, and *the agency that created the Internet* {% cite farrell2014pervasive nottingham_2015 %} are all man-in-the-middle attacks.